Grant-Steinfeld/beanClientLoopBack/README.md

 Then choose `Export Connection Details`
 Save the wallet in the root folder of loopback project.

-In the explorer panel, you should now see a new directory `local_fabric` this is where the wallet for certificates for the Admin@org1.example.com will reside.
+In the explorer panel(1), you should now see a new directory `local_fabric`(2) this is where the wallet for certificates for the Admin@org1.example.com will reside.

 ![ExportConnectionFiles](./docs/resources/EXPORT-CONNECTION-2-WALLET.gif)